Unified description of cuprate superconductors by fractionalized electrons emerging from integrated analyses of photoemission spectra and quasiparticle interference: Single-particle spectra of the TCFM

 Figure \ref{fig:akw_kmap} shows that the edges of the arc (for $|\w|\leq30$ meV) curve inwards (outwards) for $\w<0$ ($\w>0$).
 Correspondingly, Re$G=0$ (white curves) in Fig.~\ref{fig:G_kmap} encompasses $(0,0)$ [$(\pi,\pi)$] for $\w=20$ and $30$ meV [$-20$ and $-30$ meV].
-These electron-hole asymmetric behaviors in the energy range inside the superconducting gap is attributed to the normal component of the self-energy.
-Im$\Snor$ shown in the upper panels in Fig.~\ref{fig:S_kmap} indeed exhibits a strong negative intensity around $(\pi,\pi)$ and a relatively strong intensity around $(\pi,0)-(0,\pi)$ line on the positive-energy side.
+We show in Fig.~\ref{fig:S_kmap} the corresponding maps of the imaginary part of the self-energy.
+Im$\Snor$ shown in the upper panels exhibits a strong negative intensity around $(\pi,\pi)$ particularly for $\w>0$, enhancing the electron-hole asymmetric behavior of the Green's function.
+Im$\Snor$ and Im$\Stot$ also show a relatively strong intensity around $(\pi,0)-(0,\pi)$ line, particularly on the positive-energy side.
+This reduces and broadens the spectral intensity in the antinodal region as seen in Fig.~\ref{fig:akw_kmap} middle panels, in consistency with the ARPES results (top panels).
+This suppression and broadening of the antinodal spectra are ascribed to the presence of the $d$ fermion, and hence cannot be seen in the results of the single-component Hamiltonian, $H_{1c}$, shown in Fig.~\ref{fig:akw_kmap} bottom panels.